OndrejNepozitek/Edgar-Unity/docs/examples/dead-cells.md

 <ExampleFeatures id="dead-cells" />

+## Prerequisites

+To run the example, you need to:

+- Add a layer called *"StaticEnvironment"*
+- Enable *"Auto Sync Transforms"* in Physics2D settings

 ## Introduction

 Dead Cells is a rogue-lite, metroidvania inspired, action-platformer.
 They use procedural generation techniques to generate levels of the game.
 An article about their approach can be found [here](https://www.indiedb.com/games/dead-cells/news/the-level-design-of-a-procedurally-generated-metroidvania) and a video [here](https://www.youtube.com/watch?v=tyMrRW-Li_I).